ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 <br>

-The chart illustrates how genre preferences have evolved over the years based on average ratings.

 In 2017, Family movies received the highest average rating of 7.27, closely followed by Drama at 7.12.

 In 2018, Adventure emerged as the top-rated genre with an average rating of 7.52, followed by Sci-Fi at 7.44.